HarshRajGithub/ARIMA-Model-For-Trading/README.md

 ## Acknowledgements

 This project was inspired by various sources and projects.
-We give credit where credit is due.
+I give credit where credit is due.